jmigpin/editor/README.md

 ## Plugins

 Plugins allow extra functionality to be added to the editor without changing the binary.
-Examples located at: `./plugins`.

 A plugin can be compiled with (will output a `*.so`):
 - `go build -buildmode=plugin <filename.go>`